Sally Bowles: Cabaret film

 Liza Minnelli as Sally Bowles (left) in the 1972 film.
 Louise Brooks (right) served as the visual model for the 1972 film's depiction of Sally Bowles.

 In 1972, the stage musical adaptation was in turn adapted as a film directed by Bob Fosse.
-The 1972 film's depiction of Sally significantly differs from earlier incarnations in that she is not British but American.
-According to unaccredited screenwriter Hugh Wheeler, he was tasked by ABC Pictures with bowdlerizing the source material and was forced to change Sally's nationality as well as to transform her into a noble heroine in order to increase the film's commercial appeal.
+The 1972 film's depiction of Sally differs significantly from earlier incarnations: she is American rather than British.
+According to unaccredited screenwriter Hugh Wheeler, he was tasked by ABC Pictures with bowdlerizing the source material and forced to change Sally's nationality as well as to transform her into a noble heroine to increase the film's commercial appeal.
 Key dialogue was likewise altered to make Sally appear more bisexual.

 For her performance as Sally in the film, Liza Minnelli reinterpreted the character and—at the explicit suggestion of her father stage director Vincente Minnelli—she deliberately imitated film actress Louise Brooks, a flapper icon and sex symbol of the Jazz Age.
-Minnelli later recalled:
+Minnelli recalled:

 "I went to my father and asked him, 'What can you tell me about Thirties' glamour?
 Should I be emulating Marlene Dietrich or something?'
 And he said 'No, study everything you can about Louise Brooks.'"

-In particular, Minnelli drew upon Brooks' "Lulu makeup and helmet-like coiffure."
+In particular, Minnelli drew on Brooks' "Lulu makeup and helmet-like coiffure."
 Brooks, like the character of Sally in the 1972 film, was an aspiring actress and American expat who went to Weimar-era Berlin in search of stardom.
 Ultimately, Minnelli won the Academy Award for Best Actress for her portrayal of Sally.

 In a 1986 newspaper article published long after Jean Ross' death, her daughter Sarah Caudwell indicated that Ross disapproved of Minnelli's depiction of Sally Bowles in the 1972 film: "In the transformations of the novel for stage and cinema the characterisation of Sally has become progressively cruder" and, consequently, the literary character originally based on Ross had been transmogrified into a freakish vamp.

 Isherwood himself was highly critical of the 1972 film adaptation due to its negative portrayal of homosexuality: "In the film of Cabaret, the male lead is called Brian Roberts.
 He is a bisexual Englishman; he has an affair with Sally and, later, with one of Sally's lovers, a German baron....
 Brian's homosexual tendency is treated as an indecent but comic weakness to be snickered at, like bed-wetting."